Everything You Need to Know About VMPI

 While not readily available, this information—what Visa calls "additional transaction details"—may be the key to stopping a chargeback.

-Those additional transaction details are the compelling evidence you would need to justify a transaction.
-Under the litigation-based legacy system, it would not even be introduced until the chargeback had been filed and you were preparing a second presentment.
-Now, though, VMPI allows you to present that info as chargeback prevention, rather than a response.
+Those additional transaction details are the compelling evidence you need to justify a transaction.
+Under the litigation-based legacy system, it would not even be introduced until the chargeback had been filed and you were preparing a representment.
+With Visa Merchant Purchase Inquiry, though, you can present that info as a resolution response.
+It’s now possible to stop a chargeback, rather than a defending yourself after the fact.

 You can preload specific transaction details through VMPI so the issuer can access it at the beginning of the dispute process.
 Visa is calling this "proactive representment," which can be used to "talk off" complaints before they become disputes, or chargebacks.
 Here's an example of how that would work: